Login Sign in

 General Cost to Treat Pyometra in Dogs

 The cost associated with surgical treatment of pyometra is approximately $1,500-$3,000.
-The exact price will vary depending on regional price variations, your dog’s size, and how sick your dog is at the time she is presented to the veterinarian.
-Critically ill dogs may require longer periods of postoperative hospitalization.
+The exact price will vary depending on regional price variations, your dog’s size (larger dogs require higher doses of medication), and how sick your dog is at the time they see the veterinarian.
+Critically ill dogs may need longer periods of postoperative hospitalization.

-The cost of medication therapy varies, depending on the dog’s size (larger dogs require higher doses of medication), how sick the dog is when presented to the veterinarian, and regional price variations.
+The cost of medication therapy also varies for the same reasons.
 In general, you can expect to spend $500-$1,500 for the medical management of pyometra.
-If medication therapy is unsuccessful, surgery will be required.
+If medication therapy is unsuccessful, the dog will need surgery.

 Medications Used to Treat Pyometra in Dogs